I will never forget the day my husband got the results of his semen anaysis.

 Dr. Wright was so incredibly knowledgeable about all of our issues.

 I always left her office knowing that we had a solid plan.
 I cannot day enough about the fabulous nursing staff in the offices as well as the Waltham surgery center.
 The number of times the nurses calmed me down when I called in tears is more than I can count.

 Did anyone/anything else help you through your infertility journey?

 Acupuncture!
 Not only did acupuncture prepare my body for all of the medications, procedures and pregnancy but it helped control my anxiety about the process.

-The fact that the Domar Center for Mind/Body Health in their Waltham office offers acupuncture for before and after transfers allowed me to be as prepared as possible.
+The fact that the Boston IVF Wellness Center in Waltham offers acupuncture for before and after transfers allowed me to be as prepared as possible.

 What were some highs or lows of your treatment(s)?
 What is unique/different about your story?

 The hardest part of the process for us was the feeling that we would take one step forward and then feel like we were taking two steps back.